Blog Revamp 2021

 Yeah, you might be forwarded here from that domain.
 The thing is, much as I love coding in Python, I've learned to enjoy other languages.
 Golang, modern JS, Kotlin, even C# in Unity are things I've really gotten into.
 By moving off the old domain I feel more free to do other things.

-Tags: nextjs react vercel til
+Tags: blog nextjs react vercel til